crownstone/website/_posts/2012-11-01-localization.md

-*Alternatively, we can use [phase correlation](http://en.wikipedia.org/wiki/Phase_correlation), which is based on a Fourier transform over the old and new images.
+[1] Alternatively, we can use [phase correlation](http://en.wikipedia.org/wiki/Phase_correlation), which is based on a Fourier transform over the old and new images.
 OpenCV only includes a function to use this method for translations, but it has been shown that it can also be used to find rotations.
 While initial tests did not give great results, I would like to look into this further, as it seems to be a good method to quickly use all the information in an image to estimate rotation and translation.